kedacore/keda-docs/content/blog/2023-04-20-certificate-improvements.md

 ]
 +++

-Recently we have release KEDA v2.10, which has come with some important improvements related with the security and certificate management:
+Recently, we have release KEDA v2.10 that introduced a key improvement for managing certificates and your autoscaling security:

-- The usage of certificates to encrypt any communication between components.
+- Encryption of any communication between KEDA components.
-- The support for providing your own certificated for internal communications.
+- Support for providing your own certificates for internal communications.
-- The support for providing customs CAs and trust in them.
+- Support for using customs certificate authorities (CA).

-Thanks to them, we can improve the security between KEDA components, but also between k8s API server and between KEDA and upstreams.
-Let's explain all of them deeper :)
+With these new improvements, we can dramatically improve the security between KEDA components, the Kubernetes API server and scaler sources.
+Let's take a closer look.

 ## Where do we come from?